zulip/zulip/docs/testing/mypy.md

     tools/run-mypy

-This will take a while to start running, since it runs mypy as a long-running daemon (server) process and send type-checking requests to the server; this makes checking mypy about 100x faster.
-But if you're debugging or for whatever reason don't want the daemon, you can
-use:

-    tools/run-mypy --no-daemon

 Mypy outputs errors in the same style as a compiler would.
 For example, if your code has a type error like this: